LAST UPDATED: 1/20/23 – Predicting Amazing Sunrises and Sunsets

 We have already discussed how to put yourself in the best position to get the proper light when we discussed the importance of the Golden Hours in our 10 Easy Tips to Make Your Vacation Photos Really Pop.
 Making sure that you are in a position to take your shots during these periods of the day is the best thing you can do as a travel photographer to get yourself into the proper light.

 But what about the amazing and dramatic sunrises and sunsets?
-Is there anything we can do to put ourselves in the best position to capture those as well?
+Is there any method for predicting amazing sunrises and sunsets?
 Wouldn’t it be great if we could predict with some level of certainty how dramatic an area’s sunrise or sunset will be?
 Having that type of information would make getting up at 4am on a Saturday to capture a landscape much more palatable, that’s for sure.

 The good news is, you can learn to predict how amazing or dramatic an area’s sunrise or sunset will be, and I am going to show you how.
 With some practice, you should be able to determine just how colorful and dramatic sunrise or sunset will be, or won’t be, just by looking at some simple weather factors.
 In fact, with some of the tools that are available today, this process has become even easier.
 So take good notes and be prepared to WOW your family and friends with your ability to predict sunrise and sunset awesomeness!